Star Sailors League: SSL Gold Cup

 The SSL Gold Cup has the recognition of World Sailing as an official World cup of nations and will proclaim for the first time in Gran Canaria the best country in this sport.
 Announced at the 2018 Yacht Racing Forum by SSL Gold Cup Sport Director Mateusz Kusznierewicz as the SSL Nations Gold Cup, it was officially launched in 2019 at the Olympic Museum in Lausanne as a biennial event, to be hosted for the first time by the Cercle de la Voile de Grandson in Switzerland during September and October 2021.
-Suspended by the COVID-19 pandemic, the first edition finals were changed to October 28-November 20, 2022 at Bahrain, but were postponed, and will be sailed November 10-December 3 in 2023 at the Canary Islands.
+Suspended by the COVID-19 pandemic, the first edition finals were changed to October 28 – November 20, 2022 at Bahrain, but were postponed, and will be sailed November 10 – December 3, 2023 at the Canary Islands.
 40 teams will compete in the SSL Gold Cup Finals, including the world's top 24 sailing nations in the SSL Ranking, plus the 16 teams who came through the Qualifying Series, held from May to July 2022 amog teams placed 25 to 56.
 The conditions will be the same for all teams, with identical SSL47 boats (a modified RC44) and training made available free of charge to all teams.